aiegoo/documentation/_posts/2021-09-19-wiki-jsimpatient.md

 - [ ] TASK: use node to display backends via web for web-based qgcround api
 - [ ] TASK: is there more to get from this book?
 - [ ] TASK: next is REGEX?
+- [ ] TASK: create a lesson submodule and try to use curl/wget for lesson files

 ## Notes

-- NOTE: see the link below for yoga contents
+- NOTE: see the link below for more contents